-Although it is illegal in the Cayman Islands for anyone under the age of 18 to consume or purchase alcohol, the recent Cayman Islands Student Drug Use Survey (CISDUS) conducted by the National Drug Council (NDC) found that 40.5% of the 3,608 participating students admitted to using alcohol at least once during their lifetime.
-An alarming 13.1% of students revealed they had consumed alcohol at some point during the last 30 days.
+Although it is illegal in the Cayman Islands for anyone under the age of 18 to purchase or consume alcohol, the 2024 Cayman Islands Student Drug Use Survey (CISDUS) conducted by the National Drug Council found that the average age of first use of alcohol was 11 years old, the youngest age of first use for all substances.
+Almost half of the students who reported consuming alcohol in the previous 30 days had also engaged in binge drinking.

-Alcohol is the number one drug of choice amongst teenagers in the Cayman Islands, according to the CISDUS 2022 findings.
+Alcohol is the most commonly used substance among teenagers in the Cayman Islands, according to the 2024 CISDUS findings.
 However, proper parental intervention can influence children to make smart and informed decisions surrounding alcohol and underage drinking.

 Why Teens Drink

-Understanding the contributing factors which can lead to underage drinking ensures you are coming from a place of empathy when you approach your child about the risks.
+Understanding the contributing factors which can lead to underage drinking will help you approach your child from a place of empathy when discussing the risks.

 Peer Pressure